 How to prepare for NIS2

-With NIS2 coming into force, cyber security is no longer just a technological priority, but a responsibility that involves the entire corporate structure.
+With the coming into force of NIS2, cyber security is no longer just a technological priority, but a responsibility that involves the entire corporate structure.
 The future of security depends on proactive protection and an integrated approach to cyber risk management.